maetl/fictive/README.md

 ## License

-MIT for now.
 Copyright (c) 2015-2016 [Editorial Technology](http://editorial.technology).
 See the `LICENSE` file at the root of this software distribution for more information.